Foot Washing and Weddings

 “There are three possibilities: you can offer to serve the other with joy, you can make the offer with coldness or resentment, or you can selfishly insist on your own way.”
 (54) When facing any problem in marriage, the first thing you look for at the base of it is, in some measure, self-centeredness and an unwillingness to serve or minister to the other.
 (59) The Christian principle that needs to work is Spirit-generated selflessness – “not thinking less of yourself or more of yourself but thinking of yourself less.”
 (66)

-When I proposed to my wife, I surprised her at the end of a church service and called her up to sit in a chair, accept a ring, answer a question.
-But, I knew I had to do something else.
+When I proposed to my wife, I surprised her at the end of a church service and called her up to sit in a chair, accept a ring, and answer a question.
+But I knew I had to do something else.
 As part of the proposal, I washed her feet.
-When a guy proposes to a girl, I always tell them to make sure the girl gets her nails done before the proposal.
-But there was no good way to tell my fiancé at the time to make sure you toenails need to be ready.
+When a guy proposes to a girl, I always tell them to make sure the girl gets her fingernails done before the proposal.
+But there was no good way to tell my fiancé at the time to make sure your toenails needed to be ready.

-But my message to her was clear.
-I am not here to get something from you, but rather give something to you, or specifically do something for you.
-My marriage is focused on serving her and that is what I believe I needed to commit to in that moment.
+But my message to her was clear: I am not here to get something from you but rather to give something to you or specifically do something for you.
+My marriage is focused on serving her, and that is what I needed to commit to at that moment.

 Understand the meaning behind what you are doing and do what brings meaning.